nefarius/HidHide/README.md

+# HidHide

+---

+⚠️ **Compiling a signed BETA release is in the works, please be patient!** ⚠️

+---

 ## Introduction

 *Microsoft Windows* offers support for a wide range of human interface devices, like joysticks and game pads.
 Associating the buttons and axes of these devices with application specific behavior, such as *Fire*, *Roll*, or *Pitch* is however left to the individual application developers to realize.